Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-8.md

 ### Task 1: Assign a Built-In policy

-In this task, you will enforse compliance with Azure Policy by assigning a policy definition.
+In this task, you will enforce compliance with Azure Policy by assigning a policy definition.
 A policy definition defines under what condition a policy is enforced and what effect to take.
 In this solution, you will assign the built-in policy definition called **Inherit a tag from the resource group if missing** to add the specified tag with its value from the parent resource group to new or updated resources missing the tag and then implement a new custom policy for the resources that have been deployed with the specific region.

 1. Go to the Azure portal to assign policies.
 Search for and select **Policy**.